Gregory Andrews: Controversy

 Andrews sparked controversy in 2006 when he appeared, along with five other witnesses including Community Elder Mantjatjara Wilson and Community Doctor Geoff Stewart, on ABC's Lateline under the pseudonym "Anonymous Youth Worker" and claimed that paedophiles were engaging in sex slavery within Indigenous communities in the Northern Territory.

 Andrews later gave evidence to the NT coroner in 2005.
 His allegations were later found to be false by an Australian Crime Commission investigation, contributing to the moral panic that justified the Howard government's Northern Territory Intervention.

 The Little Children Are Sacred report published by the Human Rights Commission of Australia found that although there was no evidence to support the claims of "paedophile rings", there was enough evidence to conclude a number of non-aboriginal individuals had been infiltrating aboriginal communities to abuse children, and that there was a "significant problem" in Northern Territory communities in relation to sexual abuse of children.

 The NPY Women's Council defended the substance of the Lateline witnesses in an opinion piece in The Australian.

 In a statement to ABC News, Andrews claimed to have suffered harassment and abuse from his appearance on Lateline, urging those criticising the program to instead "channel their energy into the protection of women and children".

 Climate activism

 On 2 November 2023, Andrews begun a hunger strike on the lawns of Australian Parliament House in Canberra, Australia, protesting the lack of government action on climate change.
 Andrews was taken to hospital after a 16-day hunger strike.
 His petition received over 4,500 signatures.

-From August to September 2024, Andrews set out on a community awareness trip, intending to cycle 4,500 km across Australia from west to east on an ebike.
+From August to September 2024, Andrews set out on a community awareness trip, intending to cycle 4,500 km across Australia from west to east on an electric bicycle.
 In addition to promoting the importance and benefits of renewable energy, Andrews encouraged donations made online will be earmarked to specific projects which help to provide more renewable energy for people living regional and remote areas.

-In October 2025 Andrews rode his eBike from Canberra to Melbourne return to keynote at the annual Australian Citizen Science Association conference where he spoke about the importance of citizen science in addressing attacks on science.
+In October 2025 Andrews rode an electric bicycle 700 km from Canberra to Melbourne to deliver a keynote at that year's annual Australian Citizen Science Association conference.